 - Your targeted investor’s online social networking friends / colleagues.

-*Key Point – assembling your Board of Advisors to broaden your reach.
+Assembling your Board of Advisors asap to broaden your reach.